OHSU-OCTRI/authentication-lib/README.md

 ## Getting started

-The repo 'example_auth_project' in this project shows the minimum configuration needed to use the library.
+The repo 'auth_example_project' in this project shows the minimum configuration needed to use the library.
 First, add this dependency to your pom:

 ```
 		<dependency>